Your browser is not optimized for viewing this website.

 1) Release Waiver

-LLI will list your name, address, email and telephone number in the LLI directory.
+If you are an LLI member, your name, address, email and telephone number may be listed in the LLI directory.
 Photographs and videotape may be taken of participants during meetings, courses and special events.
 Please be aware the photos/videotape are for LLI use and may be published in various LLI promotional materials.
 If you do not want your name and information publicized in the directory, or you do not want to be photographed, you must give us written notice by sending an email to LLI@waubonsee.edu

 2) Refund Policy

-The Membership fee ($25) and Course fees ($10) are nonrefundable.
-If a course is cancelled by LLI, only payments made by credit card will be reimbursed.
-Outing and trip fees (priced individually) are refundable if cancellation occurs by the stated registration deadline.
+Course fees ($10) and outing fees are nonrefundable.
+If a course or outing is cancelled by LLI, only payments made by credit card will be reimbursed.

 $10